-TLDR: Get good at something that lets you effectively contribute to neglected global problems.
+TL;DR: Get good at something that lets you effectively contribute to big and neglected global problems.

 - Help solve a more pressing problem.
 Many global issues should get more attention, but as individuals we should look for the biggest gaps in existing efforts.
 To do that, you can compare issues in terms of scale, neglectedness, and tractability.
 It turns out that some issues receive hundreds of times less attention relative to how big and solvable they seem.
-This means which issues you choose to work on is likely the biggest driver of your impact.
-In particular, our generation may see the rise of transformative technologies, which could lead to existential risks and make now a crucial moment in history — but our current institutions are doing little to address these issues.
+This means which issue you choose to work on is likely the biggest driver of your impact.
+In particular, our generation may see the rise of transformative technologies, which could lead to existential risks and make now a crucial moment that could affect the future for many generations to come — but our current institutions are doing little to address these issues.
 We have a list of global issues we think are particularly pressing for more people to work on right now.

-Find work that fits you better.
+- Find work that fits you better.
 The most productive people in a field often have far more output than the average.
-Plus, excelling in almost any field gives you more connections, resources and reputation, which give you leverage.
-So, once you have identified some promising options, choose between them based on your expected fit.
+Plus, excelling in almost any field gives you more connections, resources, and reputation, which give you more leverage.
+So, once you have identified some promising options, choose between them based on your expected fit with them.

-Career strategy: Your most impactful career is the one that’s best on the product of these four factors over its course — and it’s often possible to find a path that’s 10 times better on one or more of these dimensions while being just as personally satisfying.
+Career strategy: Your most impactful career is the one that’s best on the product of these three factors over its course — and it’s often possible to find a path that’s 10 times better on one or more of these dimensions that’s just as personally satisfying.

 But how do you actually find the best possible path?
-Think like a scientist: make some best guesses at the most promising long-term paths, identify key uncertainties, then update your guesses every 1–3 years.
+Think like a scientist: make some best guesses at the most promising long-term paths, identify key uncertainties, do low-cost tests to resolve them, make a best guess, then update your guesses every 1–3 years.
 Over time, especially focus on the following three (overlapping) stages:

-- Explore: learn about and test out promising longer-term paths, until you feel ready to bet on one for a few years.
-It’s hard to predict where you’ll have the best fit, but some paths are much higher-impact than others, so it’s worth exploring to make sure you don’t miss a great one.
+- Explore: learn about and test out promising longer-term paths, until you feel ready to bet on one for at least a few years.
+It’s hard to predict where you’ll have the best fit, but some paths are much higher impact than others, so it’s worth exploring to make sure you don’t miss a great one.
 (This is typically the key focus for people ages 18–24.)

-While doing this, seek community.
-Finding a great community gives you hundreds of connections at once, and two people working together can have more than twice the impact than one person alone.
+While doing all this, seek community.
+Finding a great community gives you hundreds of connections at once, and two people working together can have more than twice the impact of one person alone.
 We helped to build the effective altruism community to help you (and ourselves!) find like-minded people.

 Focusing your career on tackling the world’s most pressing problems is not for everyone and is certainly not easy.
-If you’re not able to change jobs right now, you can still have a lot of impact by enabling others, politically supporting, or donating to work on the problems you think are most pressing, while also investing in your career capital.
+If you’re not able to change jobs right now, you can still have a lot of impact by enabling others or donating to work on the problems you think are most pressing, while also investing in your career capital.

 Fortunately, we think the steps we recommend — building career capital, exploring, and contributing to meaningful problems — align with what’s personally rewarding for a lot of people.
 And so while there may be some tradeoffs, we think these steps are a route to a career that’s satisfying and fulfilling, as well as one that addresses some of the biggest issues of our time.